The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Fifthly, the way we do church matters to our eternal salvations.
 Our saving faith is not in any church itself, but in the gospel itself and Jesus Himself, precious gifts, of which churches are not owners, but merely stewards.

-I'm guessing that you'll agree with me that the case against Nicolaitanism in church history is clear and convincing.
-But I'm also aware that there are some so called leaders and church followers who are so accustomed to following their Nicolaitan leaders that those withing this closed religious circle clearly prefer it to the freedom and responsibility of a bible based Christian faith.
+I'm also aware that there are some so called leaders and church followers who are so accustomed to following the habits and customs of a closed religious hierarchy they clearly prefer it to the freedom and responsibility of a bible based Christian faith.
+But to those in the comfort camp the word and Spirit saya "What good is it to gain the whole world and lose your soul."

-Not Bashing Any One Denomination Or Your Pastor Or University
+Not Bashing Any One Denomination Or Your Pastor Or Your University

 This is not to say that I'm asking you to declare all things and ministries and institutions in the Nicolaitan system as evil.
-But a fallen Babylonian system is a fallen gentile system.
-And Babylon has and wants to continue to keep God's people from the freedom of salvation.
+But a fallen Babylonian church system is ugly and strange to the Lord God of Israel, who finds himself limited by a fallen gentile system whereby its leaders lord it our HIS people.

 Nicolaitanism Is A Spiritual Stronghold